Prajwalmeshra/Sales_Tracker-Excel-Dashboard/README.md

 KPIs Tracked: Total Revenue, Total Units Sold, Top Products, Top Salespersons, and Regional Performance.

 Design: Clean and professional layout with color-coded charts and conditional formatting for quick insights.

+Interactive Dashboard: Allows users to filter and explore sales data by Region, Salesperson, Product, and Month using slicers and drop-downs.

+Data Visualization: Includes pivot charts and conditional formatting to highlight trends and outliers in revenue and sales volume.

+### Performance Metrics Tracked:

+Total Revenue

+Quantity Sold

+Best-Performing Products

+Top Salespersons

+Regional Sales Comparison

+Clean Layout: Professionally designed dashboard layout for clear readability and insights at a glance.